VHT Home

 School St to Dryer Rd

-Here the trail begins as part of the Auburn Trail (made in conjunction with the adjacent developer), a portion runs parallel with an active, but lightly used, railroad spur.
-The it leaves the Auburn Trail and heads south.
+Here the trail continues as part of the Auburn Trail, a portion runs parallel with an active, but lightly used, railroad spur.
+The Seneca Trail leaves the Auburn Trail and heads south.
 Here we see something unusual: a stairway!
-At the bottom is a a sharp turn where it crosses Great Brook.
-The bridge over Great Brook has been known to wash out in spring flood.
-The Seneca Trail passes the RG&E sub-station and crosses Dryer Rd as it continues south.
+At the bottom is a sharp turn where it crosses Great Brook.
+The bridge over Great Brook has been known to wash out in spring floods, but has been rebuilt higher.
+The Seneca Trail passes the RG&E substation and crosses Dryer Rd as it continues east then south.

 Dryer Rd to Victor-Bloomfield Rd (NY444) and Ganondagan

 This dirt and grass surfaced trail is 2- to 3-feet wide through woods and over hills.
-It has a short step section as it crosses a driveway.
+It has a short steep section as it crosses a driveway, then turns west into Ganondagan..

 Ganondagan State Historical Park to School Road

 The trail is on rolling hills in meadow and woods.
 It has a grass surface with some boardwalk.
 Due to springs, it can be muddy in places.
 It is generally 4-foot wide.
 There are several connections with State Park Trails.
-At times there ar co-blazes with park trails.
+One of which is a short spur down to the Brook, where there is a small waterfall.
+At times there are co-blazes with park trails.
 The Seneca Trail follows the purple blazed Purple Park trail south through woods along Great Brook.
-It cross the Brook at a ford or plank and on out to School Rd.
-(The state has declined an offer from VHT to build a bridge here.
-They do plan to build a bridge at sometime in the future.)
+It crosses the Brook on a large park bridge and on out to School Rd.

 Meadow in the Park